 1st - REGULATE YOURSELF

-This is about staying calm in the face of stress, upset and tears.
+This is about staying calm and handling the current situation in the face of stress, chaos, upset and tears.
 When a child is feeling BIG feelings such as anger, frustration, fear or overwhelm, they are going to express this in a variety of ways that are usually unpleasant.
 It is our job as the adult to ensure that the child's expression does not effect our emotional stability.
 In order to do so, remember not to take the child's expression of that big feeling personally - even if it is directed right at you.
 Remain neutral and calm so that YOU can stay regulated and then assist the child in regulating themselves.

 It's easy to connect and engage with a child when they are happy and calm and when we are happy and calm.
 However, what about connection during times of distress and upset?
 Do you normally get upset yourself or even leave the situation because it's all just too much?
 The key to deeply connecting with a child is to do so when they are at their utmost distress.
 Their worst of the worst.
 Sticking around and staying calm/neutral when someone is losing their cool is one of the hardest things to do but one of the most important.
 By doing this, we are communicating with the child that we truly have 'their back' and that they are worthy of us (the adult) facing the challenge together with them.